AgPipeline/rstudio-FIELDimageR/README.md

 ## Overview

 The original documentation for [FIELDimageR](https://github.com/OpenDroneMap/FIELDimageR) provides information on its capabilities.
+It is strongly recommended that you read the documentation provided by FIELDimageR before generating the GeoJSON as described in this document.

-This documentation is for writing [GeoJSON](https://datatracker.ietf.org/doc/rfc7946/?include_text=1) plot files by leveraging the functionality inherent in FIELDimageR.
+This documentation is for writing [GeoJSON](https://datatracker.ietf.org/doc/rfc7946/?include_text=1) plot files using the functionality provided by FIELDimageR.
-If you have access to an existing VICE app you can skip ahead to that [section](#vice);
+If you have access to an existing VICE app you can skip ahead to the [vice section](#vice).

 There is a non-CyVerse Docker image available named [agdrone/fieldimager](https://hub.docker.com/repository/docker/agdrone/fieldimager).
 Refer to the [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio) instructions for running this Docker image.
-The instructions starting with the [preparation step](#preparation) onward can be used with this image.
+The instructions starting at the [Preparation Steps](#preparation) section can be used with this image.

 # Quick Start